5 reasons why you should buy the practice premises

 New patients come to a practice for many reasons.
 One of the reasons why a new patient may choose your practice over others is that, when they had a dental issue, they remembered seeing your sign or passing your practice when they were in the area.

 The percentage of new patients received by this method will vary from practice to practice.
-Those in a prominent street front will usually get more business this way than a dental practice in a suite in a commercial building.
-Moving a dental practice will also mean a loss in community familiarity associated with that location, and could therefore mean a loss of new patients.
+Those in a prominent street front will usually get more business this way.
+Moving a vet practice will also mean a loss in community familiarity associated with that location, and could therefore mean a loss of new patients.

 5.d Selling a practice with poor security of tenure is hard.